ForModLabUHel/forClimate/README_callprebas.md

-# C function interface between Motti and dGrowthPrebas
+# Embedded R interface between Motti and dGrowthPrebas

 ## callprebas
 The link function between *MottiWB* and *dGrowthPrebas* implemented in C: